 They use the services of private investigators who deliver results and who may prefer that they not be asked questions that might need sensitive answers revealing how they acquired the information their business clients want.
+They likely have cover stories but close questioning might break them.
 It is common practice that businesses find hidden listening devices in hotel rooms during major conferences.
-It’s often not clear how the listening devices got there; they could be from a previous event or could have been placed as a joke by hotel staff, but a common suspect is a competitor, who could readily hire a private investigator to plant listening devices about as easily as another investigator could find them.
+It’s often not clear how the listening devices got there; they could be from a previous event or could have been placed as a joke by hotel staff, but a common suspect is a competitor, who could readily hire a private investigator or hotel staff member to plant listening devices about as easily as another investigator could find them.
 I read once of Bill Gates being advised to have an innocuous conversation with someone else while an investigator searched for, and found, hidden listening devices.

 One may assume that large businesses will expect their employees to keep their productivity up, including by staying on top of technological developments that will help keep their productivity up.
 Therefore, not only will corporate communications technology departments want to keep high-quality security on their telephones, but corporate competitive intelligence activities will look for ways to listen in on competitors without any embarrassing discoveries by competitors catching them listening.
 Competitors can be so touchy.
 Sometimes, they sue.